samckp/gcp-learning/README.md

 # gcp-learning

-1. List of Cloud shell commands
+1. Componenets of GCP Compute
+2. Componenets of GCP Database